CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

 **NECESSARY MODULE/SOFTWARE: samtools/1.18**
 You must now decide whether you want to split your data by strand.
 If you used a stranded RNA-seq kit (common post ~2016, but not guaranteed, you can look up your particular sequencing kit methods or contact the manufacturer if you are uncertain), it is generally recommended to split by strand for optimal visualization of the data in a wiggle track.

-#### If you do not want to split by strand
+### If you do not want to split by strand:
 You may skip this step.
-Just note that wherever your final files are stored from the end of step 2 will be the path you input in step 4.
+Just note that wherever your final files are stored from the end of [step 2](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#2-downsample-and-merge-replicates) will be the path you input in [step 4](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#4-make-bed12-files).

-#### If you do want to split by strand
+### If you do want to split by strand:

-#### A. You must determine whether your data is paired-end or unpaired.
+**A. You must determine whether your data is paired-end or unpaired.**
 If you performed the alignment step yourself, you should already know this, but please confirm whether your data is paired or unpaired if you are using downloaded alignments from online resources.
 This can be done by studying the SAM flags, located in column 2 in the body of the SAM file.
 I recommend using this site (https://broadinstitute.github.io/picard/explain-flags.html) to decode your SAM flag values.
 If the reads are paired, this will be indicated by the checked boxes relevant to the SAM flag property.
 Please try multiple flags to confirm consistency throughout your alignment.

-#### B. You must determine whether your data is reverse-stranded.
+**B. You must determine whether your data is reverse-stranded.**
 This can also be done from the SAM flags.
 Using the same website, identify the combinations of boxes that are checked from the various flags in your SAM alignment file.
-##### If you have paired-end data:
+#### If you have paired-end data:
 						'first in pair' & 'read reverse strand' = 80
 						'second in pair' & 'read reverse strand' = 144
 						'first in pair' & 'mate reverse strand' = 96
 						'second in pair' & 'mate reverse strand' = 160

-##### If you have unpaired data:
+#### If you have unpaired data:
 As far as I know, this is impossible to determine retroactively without external documentation or your prior processing of the data.
 If you still do not know, I recommend assuming that your data is NOT reverse stranded as this is decomplicates how you will interpret the SAM flags in post-processing.
 (With reverse-stranded data you must flip the SAM flag interpretations which can become confusing).
 If you make the wiggles and discover that your data *is* reverse-stranded, you can simply change the labels then or come back and re-run this for computational reproducability.

-#### C. Using the information you obtained above:
+**C. Using the information you obtained above:**
-###### You may wish to filter your data as you split by strand
+#### You may wish to filter your data as you split by strand
 If so, run:
 ```
 sbatch samtools_filter_binarize_split_strand_1_30_24.sh <paired/unpaired> <forward/reversed> </path/to/bamfiles/>
 ```
-##### You may not wish to filter your data as you split by strand
+#### You may not wish to filter your data as you split by strand
 If so, run:
 ```
 sbatch samtools_binarize_split_strand_1_30_24.sh <paired/unpaired> <forward/reversed> </path/to/bamfiles/>
 ```
-Depending on your previous step 3 choice, you may have already filitered your data, and could thus run either script here.
+Depending on your previous [step 3](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#3-split-strands) choice, you may have already filitered your data, and could thus run either script here.